-What is Embedded Analytics
+What is Embedded Analytics?

-Embedded analytics is the integration of analytic content and capabilities within applications, such as business process applications (e.g. CRM, ERP, EHR/EMR) or portals (e.g. intranets or extranets).
+What is embedded analytics? embedded analytics is the integration of analytic content and capabilities within applications, such as business process applications (e.g. CRM, ERP, EHR/EMR) or portals (e.g. intranets or extranets).
+Incorporating relevant data and analytics inside applications helps users work smarter and more efficiently by solving high-value business problems.

-and analytics inside applications helps users work smarter and more efficiently by solving high-value business problems.
-More importantly, embedded analytics is a tool to make data accessible to non-technical users.
+As we mentioned, and perhaps more importantly, embedded analytics is a tool that makes data accessible to non-technical users.

-So how is embedded analytics different from traditional BI?
+But how, you may ask, is embedded analytics different from traditional BI?

 Embedded Analytics vs. Traditional BI

 Business intelligence (BI) is a set of independent systems (technologies, processes, people, etc.) that aggregate data from multiple sources, prepare the data for analysis, and then provide reporting and analysis on that data from a central viewpoint.

-Embedded analytics is a set of capabilities that are tightly integrated into existing applications (like your CRM, ERP, financial systems, and/or information portals) that bring additional awareness, context, or analytic capability to support decision-making related to a variety of tasks.
-These tasks may require data from multiple systems or aggregated views, but the output is more than a centralized overview of information.
-It is targeted information to support a decision or action in the context in which they take place.
+Embedded analytics, on the other hand, is a set of capabilities that are tightly integrated into existing applications (like your CRM, ERP, financial systems, and/or information portals) that bring additional awareness, context, or analytic capabilities to support decision-making related to a variety of tasks.
+These tasks may require data from multiple systems or aggregated views, but the output is more than just a centralized overview of information.
+Rather, it's targeted information that supports decisions or actions in the context in which they take place.

-For decades, BI and analytics tools have failed to penetrate more than 25% of an organization.
-And within that 25%, most workers use the tools only once or twice a week.
-Embedded analytics changes this equation.
+For decades, BI and analytics tools have failed to be adopted by more than 25% of an organization.
+And even within that 25%, most people only use the tools once or twice a week (and don't tend to get much value from them).
 By inserting charts, dashboards, and entire authoring and administrative environments inside other applications, embedded analytics dramatically increases BI adoption.